Some companies using lots of water want to be more sustainable. Few are close to their targets

 Apple did not respond to a message.

-Food company General Mills was among the companies furthest along in meeting its water-related targets by 2030, at 65%.
+Food company General Mills was among the companies furthest along in meeting the 2030 targets, at 65%.

 Mary Jane Melendez, the company's chief sustainability global impact officer, said 85% of the company's water use is in agriculture.
 And extreme weather in the U.S. has affected the company in recent years.